The Ultimate Facial Hair Guide

 There’s more to having facial hair than just waking up and going.
 It’s completely different to the hair that grows from your head so of course it requires a completely different set of rules and products, not only if you want it to grow, but if you want it to look as good as it can - because why wouldn’t you.
 Since i’m not exactly the bearded lady, I’ve recruited a highly experienced beard expert to ensure you know how to care for your facial hair.

-Wash and Cleanse
+Step 1: Wash and Cleanse

 Exfoliation

-Moisturise
+Step 2: Moisturise

 Stubble - Your regular face moisturiser is fine as in this case there’s more skin than there is hair, so your main focus is the skin underneath.
 Once your hair has grown more, switch to the tips below:

 Acne-prone skin - Even with acne prone or oily skin you still need to moisturise.
 In fact it’s even more important you do!
-For your beard you’re a little special than everyone else as you need to beard conditioner.
+For your beard you’re a little special than everyone else as you need a beard conditioner.
 This is thinner than moisturisers so it will not clog your pores or cause break outs, but it’ll still soften and moisturise your beard.

 Brushing vs Combing